LifeBogger presents the Full Story of a Football Manager who is best known by the Nickname ‘Pep‘.

-Pep Guardiola Childhood Story Plus Untold Biography Facts – Early Life
+Pep Guardiola Childhood Story – Early Life and Family Background:

-Already from an early age, Guardiola formed the daily habit of leaving home to kicking football for hours on a square-like football field next to his father’s house.
+Already from an early age, Guardiola formed the daily habit of leaving home to play football for hours on a square-like football field next to his father’s house.

 Guardiola’s parents, Valenti and Dolors, still live in Santpedor.
 They vowed never to leave the sleepy village that helped their son ‘Pep’ in starting his career.

-Mr and Mrs Guardiola have placed their pride in their son’s achievements which is evident in the photographs and mementos that decorate the neat family home.
+Mr and Mrs Guardiola have placed their pride in their son’s achievements, which is evident in the photographs and mementoes that decorate the neat family home.

-Pere Guardiola’s has made name for himself in the football agent business.
-His has Luis Suarez as his number one client.
-Pep also have two sisters named Olga and Francesca.
+Pere Guardiola has made a name for himself in the football agent business.
+He has Luis Suarez as his number one client.
+Pep also has two sisters named Olga and Francesca.

 Pep is currently married to Cristina Serra.
-Pep had these children named Marius, Maria and Valentine before he finally tired the knot of marriage in 2014.
+Pep had these children named Marius, Maria and Valentine before he finally tied the knot of marriage in 2014.

-They wedded was a discreet ceremony held at Catalonia.
-It was attended by only best of friends.
+Their wedding was a discreet ceremony held in Catalonia.
+It was attended by only the best of friends.

-Pep Guardiola Childhood Story Plus Untold Biography Facts –Starting Football Career as a Ballboy
+Pep Guardiola Biography – He began his Football Career as a Ballboy:

 He was part of Barca’s youth structure when Venables arrived as manager back in 1984, and had already shown signs of developing his knowledge of the game.

-The attached picture below shows a 14 year old young Pep celebrating with the former England boss after he had steered the club to the Spanish title in
+The attached picture below shows a 14-year-old young Pep celebrating with the former England boss after he had steered the club to the Spanish title in 1985.

-He played with big names such as Ronaldo Luís Nazário de Lima, Xavi Hernández, Carles Puyol, Rivaldo Vítor Borba Ferreira and the famous Luis Enrique who is the current Barcelona Coach as at time of writing.
+He played with big names such as Ronaldo Luís Nazário de Lima, Xavi Hernández, Carles Puyol, Rivaldo Vítor Borba Ferreira and the famous Luis Enrique, who is the current Barcelona Coach at the time of writing.

 Pep Guardiola retired as a player when his contract with Qatari club Al-Ahli finished in June 2005.
 He began taking coaching courses the same month after retirement.

-Pep Guardiola Childhood Story Plus Untold Biography Facts – His First Barca Exit wasn’t a happy one
+Pep Guardiola Biography – His first Barca exit wasn’t a happy one:

 His dream to play for Manchester United was cut short by a sudden change of mind.
 Pep Guardiola made a move to a smaller Italian club side, Brescia Calcio.

-Pep Guardiola Childhood Story Plus Untold Biography Facts – Last Club as a player
+Pep Guardiola Biography Facts – Last Club as a player:

-Guardiola was recruited to the club by Spanish coach Juanma Lillo, a move that kind of made sense since he was in managerial school in Mexico at the time.
+Pep Guardiola was recruited to the club by Spanish coach Juanma Lillo.
+It was a move that kind of made sense since he was in a managerial school in Mexico.

-After the 2011/2012 season Guardiola resigned from Barcelona and claimed he would have a sabbatical year in New York City.
-Later on it was revealed he would take the reigns at Bayern Munich starting from the summer 2013.
+After the 2011/2012 season, Guardiola resigned from Barcelona and claimed he would have a sabbatical year in New York City.

 Guardiola won the Bundesliga title, DFB-Pokal title, as well as UEFA Super Cup and Club World Cup titles in his very first season with Bayern.